Subscribe

 • Project manager

-A project manager is the one responsible for smooth communication between stakeholders, planning the scope of work, and tracking project progress.
+A project manager is responsible for smooth communication between stakeholders, planning the scope of work, and tracking project progress.

 • Business analyst